-More than two thirds (69%) of the informal caregivers covered by this study consider a reliable e-health system beneficial for reasons of confidence to let the person they are caring for live at home independently for a longer period of time.
-Only 8% do not have such a trust in respective systems.
+More than two thirds (9 out of 13) of the informal caregivers covered by this study consider a reliable e-health system beneficial for reasons of confidence to let the person they are caring for live at home independently for a longer period of time.
+Only 1 does not have such a trust in respective systems.